GoWind/mml/README.md

 Code style and idioms will be pretty bad.
 But this is a WIP and I hope acts as a great way to learn Rust and interpreters

+Where to start

+The eval function is implemented in env.rs.
+Tokenizer.rs implements the tokenization to convert from string -> tokens ast.rs takes the token stream and then parses them into s-expressions that are then fed into the eval function

+TODO: write a main module with a repl for playing around with the interpreter